groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/searching/advanced-search-archive-documents.md

         - name: Process list of found items
           text: Loop through list of found items and process in demanded way.
 ---
-[**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides [archiveSearchOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/archivesearchoptions) class to specify different options to search text data within the archive docuemnts.
+[**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides [archiveSearchOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/archivesearchoptions) class to specify different options to search text data within the archive documents.
 Please be aware that the search result will be always as the MetadataSignature.

 Here are the steps to search for the values within the archive document with GroupDocs.Signature:

 * Create new instance of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass source document path as a constructor parameter.
-* Instantiate the varios [SearchOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/searchoptions) objects according to your requirements.
+* Instantiate the various [SearchOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/searchoptions) objects according to your requirements.
 Here there's ability to compose list of any search options types.
 * Call [Search](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/search) method of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass list of the [SearchOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/searchoptions) to it.

 This example shows how to make advanced search for any data within the archive documents.